-Today’s dementia care partners, advocates and leading-edge experts fear that if we don’t take significant steps to create change, we’re going to face a significant care crisis in the very near future.
-Families with members who live with dementia are already cracking at the seams, as are our healthcare systems.
+Today’s dementia care partners, advocates and leading-edge experts fear that if we don’t take significant steps to create change, we’re going to face a massive care crisis in the near future.
+Families with members who live with dementia are already cracking at the seams.
+So are our healthcare systems.
 Here are six key things we need to think about (watch the excellent one-hour PBS documentary at the end of the post for more):

 1 ) we will all be affected